golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 ## Summary

-You have installed yagna deamon and run a simple task on Golem Network.
+You have installed yagna daemon and run a simple task on Golem Network.
-You can to much more.
+You can do much more.
 There are some of the next steps to explore Golem Network world:

 * [Quickstart Explained](high-level/task-model.md)
 * [Simple introduction to Golem Network and Task Model](link)